pragsmike/PromptCritical/README.md

 PromptCritical does **not** implement scoring or judgement itself.
 Instead we treat [**Failter**](https://github.com/pragsmike/failter) as a **black box** experiment runner:

 *   We build a directory that matches Failter’s required structure (`inputs/`, `templates/`, `model-names.txt`, …).
 *   We shell-out to `failter experiment; failter evaluate; failter report`.
-*   We parse the resulting `report.csv` to record fitness data for the evolution loop.
+*   We parse the resulting `report.csv` to gather fitness data for the `select` step.

 ---

-## 🚧 Current Milestone (v0.2): The Vertical Slice
+## 🚧 Current Milestone (v0.2): The Core Evolutionary Loop

-The immediate goal is a **“bootstrap → contest → record” vertical slice**.
-This will prove the system can orchestrate an external evaluator and round-trip the results.
+The immediate goal is to implement the full **`bootstrap → vary → evaluate → select`** vertical slice.
+This will prove the system can orchestrate an external evaluator and manage a population through a full evolutionary cycle.

 1.  **Bootstrap an Experiment** (`✅ Implemented`)
     Creates an initial population from a manifest file.